howeller/gulp-gwd-tasks/README.md

 Renames the pubplished `index.html` to the src project folder name

 **`zip`**\
-Runs build 1st and then packages the published banner into a `_final.zip` and the src files into the `_source.zip`
+Runs build 1st and then packages the published banner into a `_final.zip` and the source files into the `_source.zip`

 ## Usage
-To rename the published banners from *index.html* to the given RedTrax name:
+To rename the published banners from `index.html` to the given RedTrax name:
 ```javascript
 gulp
 ```
-To rename the files and create the RedTrax _final and _source zips:
+To rename the files and create the RedTrax `_final` and `_source` zips:
 ```javascript
 gulp zip
 ```